-- 10. Part 1 deals with rent for private residential tenancies.
+- 9. The Bill makes provision in relation to the protection of tenants, the prevention of homelessness, and other housing matters.
+A detailed summary of the Bill has been published by the Scottish Parliament Information Centre. - 10.
+The Bill is in 7 parts. - 11.
+Part 1 deals with rent for private residential tenancies.
 In particular, it requires local authorities (at least once every 5 years) to undertake an assessment of rent conditions in their area and make a recommendation to the Scottish Ministers as to whether any part of the area should be designated a rental control area.
-The Scottish Ministers are given the power to designate areas as rent control areas and to impose, within those areas, restrictions on rent increases by landlords. - 11.
+The Scottish Ministers are given the power to designate areas as rent control areas and to impose, within those areas, restrictions on rent increases by landlords. - 12.
 Part 2 relates to evictions.
 It places duties on the First-tier Tribunal and the courts to consider a delay to the enforcement of eviction orders in relation to both private and social tenants.
-It also changes how damages for unlawful eviction are to be calculated. - 12.
+It also changes how damages for unlawful eviction are to be calculated. - 13.
 Part 3 contains additional rights for tenants.
 Both private and social tenants will be given the right to request to keep a pet.
-And private tenants will be allowed to make changes to their property (with or without the consent of the landlord depending on the nature of the change). - 13.
-Part 4 makes provision for other matters relating to tenants including: - allowing unclaimed tenancy deposits to be paid to the Scottish Ministers or another person, to be used to support all private tenants - minor modifications to the registration of letting agents - allowing a joint tenant to end a tenancy without the agreement of the other joint tenants - giving the Scottish Ministers the power to convert assured tenancies into private residential tenancies. - 14.
+And private tenants will be allowed to make changes to their property (with or without the consent of the landlord depending on the nature of the change). - 14.
+Part 4 makes provision for other matters relating to tenants including: - allowing unclaimed tenancy deposits to be paid to the Scottish Ministers or another person, to be used to support all private tenants - minor modifications to the registration of letting agents - allowing a joint tenant to end a tenancy without the agreement of the other joint tenants - giving the Scottish Ministers the power to convert assured tenancies into private residential tenancies. - 15.
 Part 5 relates to homelessness prevention.
 In particular, it introduces what is known as 'Ask and Act' a duty on relevant public bodies (e.g. health boards and the police) to ask a person if they are homeless or threatened with homelessness and to take action if they are.
-Other provisions relating to homelessness include: - providing that a person will be considered as threatened with homelessness if they are likely to be homeless within 6 months (as opposed to 2 months under current law) - requiring social landlords to support tenants who have rent arrears in part due to domestic abuse, before taking any action to recover possession of the property - requiring social landlords to have a domestic abuse policy setting out how they will support tenants at risk of homelessness due to domestic abuse. - 15.
-Part 6 makes provision in relation to other housing matters including: - changing the basis for uprating pitch fees for mobile homes from the Retail Price Index to the Consumer Price Index
+Other provisions relating to homelessness include:

-LGHP/S6/24/18/1
+LGHPS6/24/21/1

-- changing the reporting and consultation requirements in the Fuel Poverty (Targets, Definition and Strategy) (Scotland) Act 2019 and removing some limits on the operating costs of the Scottish Fuel Poverty Advisory Panel - allowing the Scottish Public Services Ombudsman (SPSO) to share information with the New Homes Ombudsman (established via UK legislation). - 16.
+- providing that a person will be considered as threatened with homelessness if they are likely to be homeless within 6 months (as opposed to 2 months under current law) - requiring social landlords to support tenants who have rent arrears in part due to domestic abuse, before taking any action to recover possession of the property - requiring social landlords to have a domestic abuse policy setting out how they will support tenants at risk of homelessness due to domestic abuse. - 16.
+Part 6 makes provision in relation to other housing matters including: - changing the basis for uprating pitch fees for mobile homes from the Retail Price Index to the Consumer Price Index - changing the reporting and consultation requirements in the Fuel Poverty (Targets, Definition and Strategy) (Scotland) Act 2019 and removing some limits on the operating costs of the Scottish Fuel Poverty Advisory Panel - allowing the Scottish Public Services Ombudsman (SPSO) to share information with the New Homes Ombudsman (established via UK legislation). - 17.
 Part 7 makes provision for the usual ancillary provision, commencement etc.